We of the Never Never (film): Plot

-But boredom sets in as she assumes her place - that of the station master's wife.
-She is asked not to help a feverish yet dying man, or to interfere with the balance of things, or to give the Aboriginal people goods meant for the working men.
+But boredom sets in as she assumes her place – that of the station master's wife.
+She is asked not to help a feverish dying man, to interfere with the balance of things or to give the Aboriginal people goods meant for the working men.
 As a result, she spends more time with the locals, since she longs to learn and understand more about their ways.
 Jeannie even takes a semi-orphaned mixed-heritage child called Bett-Bett under her wing, much to the dismay of her husband.

 Over time Jeannie gains the respect of the Aboriginal people and they slowly open up to her.
-At one point, Goggle Eye, an elder Aboriginal male, allows her to watch an Aboriginal dance.
+At one point Goggle Eye, an older Aboriginal man, allows her to watch an Aboriginal dance.
 The stockmen, however, interrupt the "heathen" dance, shooting and shouting "God save King Edward".
-Later, Bett-Bett goes on walkabout and Google Eye becomes ill and feverish.
-Believing that he has been affected by a singing curse Eye passes away.
+Later, Bett-Bett goes on walkabout and Goggle Eye becomes ill and feverish.
+Believing he has been affected by a singing curse, Goggle Eye passes away.
 The stockmen feel some mixed remorse, acknowledging their role in his death.

 Soon it is Christmas and the Aboriginal people are treated a little better after what happened.
 In the spirit of Christmas, many of the provisions are given away and a large traditional Christmas meal is prepared for the westerners.
 It is here that Aeneas announces his intention, after their first year, to stay on at the station.
 Just when Jeannie thinks she is accustomed to life in the harsh outback, Aeneas also becomes feverish and dies, leaving her alone at the station.
 However, Bett-Bett returns from walkabout and asks to stay with her in the house.